Online Graph Learning in Dynamic Environments: Proposed algorithm

-\end{shrinkeq} where $\underset{\mathcal{W}_m}{\Pi}(\cdot)$ means mapping variables into the set $\mathcal{W}_m$.
+\end{shrinkeq} where $\underset{\mathcal{W}_v}{\Pi}(\cdot)$ means mapping variables into the set $\mathcal{W}_v$.

-The core problem now becomes how to integrate evolutionary patterns \eqref{state transition function} into above online framework.
+The core problem now becomes how to integrate evolutionary patterns \eqref{state transition function} into the above online framework.
 The way we leverage $\Phi$ is to perform one more update on the basis of \eqref{OMD-2norm-update}.
-Specifically, after obtaining $ \breve{\mathbf{w}}_{t}$ using \eqref{OMD-2norm-update}, we use dynamic model $\Phi$ to update the graph of the next time period $\mathbf{w}_{t+1}$ as \eqref{dynamic predict} shows.
-We can actually regard \eqref{dynamic predict} as a prediction step to output the graph of $t+1$ using prior $\Phi$.
+Specifically, after obtaining $ \breve{\mathbf{w}}_{t}$, we use dynamic model $\Phi$ to update the graph of the next time period $\mathbf{w}_{t+1}$, i.e., \begin{shrinkeq}{-1ex}

+\end{shrinkeq} We can actually regard \eqref{dynamic predict} as a prediction step to output the graph of $t+1$ using prior $\Phi$.
 The extra prediction step brings more information beside gradient calculated from data and hence boosts learning performance.

-However, we should mention that an explicit priors $\Phi$ are not always available.
-In scenarios where no prior is available, inspired by \cite{simonetto2020time}, we employ history data to describe $\Phi$.
-The basic assumption is that graphs will evolve to the $\mathbf{w}_{t+1}$ satisfying the first order optimal condition of $ {f}_{t+1}$.
-Suppose $\mathbf{w}_{t+1|t}$ is a prediction of dynamic graph at $t+1$ given information up to $t$ and $\mathbf{w}_{t+1|t}$ should satisfy \cite{simonetto2020time}: \begin{shrinkeq}{-1.5ex}
+However, we should mention that an explicit prior $\Phi$ is not always available.

+In scenarios where no dynamic prior is available, inspired by \cite{simonetto2020time}, we employ a data-driven method to describe $\Phi$.
+The basic assumption is that graphs will evolve to the one satisfying the first order optimal condition of $ {f}_{t+1}$.
+Suppose $\mathbf{w}_{t+1|t}$ is a prediction of dynamic graph at $t+1$ given information up to $t$ and we assume $\mathbf{w}_{t+1|t}$ satisfies \cite{simonetto2020time}: \begin{shrinkeq}{-1ex}